Interactive Brokers Review 2026: The Pro Broker's Moat

 - Futures: $0.85 per contract (fixed)

 - The catch: Lite uses payment for order flow.
-Your "free" trades are subsidized by potentially worse execution prices.
+"Free" trades are subsidised by potentially worse execution prices.

 - US stocks/ETFs (Tiered): $0.0005 to $0.0035 per share — volume discounts kick in automatically